Doctor William Price was a scholar and surgeon who gained fame at the age of 84 when cremating his dead baby son on the side of a Welsh mountain.

-At this time there was a rising fear that the country may lose its identity and, inspired by the work and faith of the Druid, lolo Morganwg, Price hoped to encourage interest in the Welsh culture, language and history.
+At this time there was a rising fear that the country may lose its identity and, inspired by the work and faith of the Druid, Iolo Morganwg, Price hoped to encourage interest in the Welsh culture, language and history.
 (This was also the era when Lady Charlotte Guest was translating The Mabinogion to English, with competitive eisteddfods run to encourage the arts and the spoken word.)

-Price believed the land’s many standing stones were places of spiritual worship and hoped to created his own ‘temple’ at the summit of a mountain overlooking the town of Pontypridd.
-When attempts to raise £10,000 to build a great museum failed, he refused to doubt his mission, especially after making a visit to the Louvre in Paris - after having been forced to flee to France when involvement with Chartists’ rioting placed him at risk of imprisonment.
+Price believed the land’s many standing stones were places of spiritual worship and hoped to create his own ‘temple’ at the summit of a mountain overlooking the town of Pontypridd.
+When attempts to raise £10,000 to build a great museum failed, he refused to doubt his mission, especially after making a visit to the Louvre in Paris - after having been forced to flee to France when involvement with the Chartists’ rioting placed him at risk of imprisonment.

-At the Louvre he was said to have viewed a 2,000 year old Greek Stone, and believed that he could understand every one of its engravings, claiming that the stone had ‘spoken’ to him of his future as a ‘bard of the moon’, whose first born son would then become the Messiah of the Druid faith.
+At the Louvre he was said to have viewed a 2,000 year old Greek Stone, and believed that he could understand every one of its engravings, claiming that the stone had ‘spoken’ to him of his future as a ‘bard of the moon’, whose first-born son would then become the Messiah of the Druid faith.

-At the age of 71, having fathered three daughters, but still no son, he went to practice medicine in the medieval hilltop market town of Llantrisant.
-It was there, at the age of 83 that he met a young woman, Gwenllian Llewellyn, who was almost 60 years his junior, and who - despite all previous statements of not agreeing with marriage - he then went on to marry in a pagan open air ceremony, at which three women friends appeared as The Three Graces.
+At the age of 71, having fathered three daughters, but still no son, he went on to practice medicine in the medieval hilltop market town of Llantrisant.
+It was there, at the age of 83 that he met a young woman, Gwenllian Llewellyn, almost 60 years his junior, and who - despite all previous statements of not agreeing with marriage - he then went on to marry in a pagan open air ceremony, at which three women friends appeared in costume as The Three Graces.

-The longed for son was born to them on August 8, 1883 and was named as lesu Grist Price (the Welsh version of Jesus Christ).
+The longed for son was born to them on August 8, 1883 and was named as Lesu Grist Price (the Welsh version of Jesus Christ).
 When that child then sadly died from a convulsion at only 5 months old, his father attempted to perform a cremation on East Carlen hill.